-At Exceldor Foods Ltd./Butterball we are committed to maintaining the health and well-being of our turkeys.
-We have built a dedicated PAACO (Professional Animal Auditor Certification Organization) certified team to audit our Animal Care program, through all stages from the farm to table, to ensure compliance with our policy standards.
+At Exceldor Cooperative/Butterball we are committed to maintaining the health and well-being of our turkeys.
+We have built a dedicated PAACO (Professional Animal Auditor Certification Organization) certified team to audit our Animal Care program, through all stages from the farm to the table, to ensure compliance with our policy standards.
 We will strive to continuously strengthen our employee training programs and improve practices in all areas of our operations.
 Responsible Animal Care is central to who we are as a Company.

-Butterball turkeys are grown on family farms, in safe, climate controlled barns where they have access to fresh, clean water 24 hours a day.
+Butterball turkeys are grown on family farms, in safe, climate-controlled barns where they have access to fresh, clean water 24 hours a day.
 They are raised on a healthy, balanced diet of grains, vitamins and minerals.
 Like all turkeys in Canada, they are never caged and are allowed to roam freely throughout the barn.

-All meat and poultry products sold in Canada are antibiotic free.
+All meat and poultry products sold in Canada are antibiotic-free.
 All birds go through strict veterinarian monitored withdrawal before harvesting to ensure antibiotic residues are not present.
 All antibiotics are evaluated by the Veterinary Drugs Directorate of Health Canada, and there is significant veterinary oversight within the turkey industry, ensuring medications are only used when appropriate.